TwisterMc/pdfjs-viewer-shortcode/readme.md

 *   Loading bar & displays partially loaded PDF (great for huge PDFs!)
 *   Document outline
 *   Advanced zoom settings
-*   Easy to use editor media button that generates the shortcode for you
+*   Classic Editor: Easy to use editor media button that generates the shortcode for you
 *   Support for mobile devices

 Shortcode Syntax: